thoughtbot/bitters/CONTRIBUTING.md

 1. Make your changes in a topic branch.

-1. Make sure you have Node.js, npm & gulp installed:
+1. Make sure you have Node.js & npm installed:

     ```bash
     $ npm -v
-    $ gulp -v
     ```

     If you don't have Node.js or npm, you can download it [here](https://nodejs.org/).

-    If you don't have gulp, you can download it [here](http://gulpjs.com/).

 1. Next up, `cd` in to Bitters and run `npm install`: